-- Used as the second Death Knight quest in World of Warcraft - After carving the runes on your weapon, you're told to go kill one of the "unworthy trainees," in a fight to the death.
+- Used as the second Death Knight quest.
+After carving the runes on your weapon, you're told to go kill one of the "unworthy trainees," in a fight to the death.

 - It's also later somewhat reversed in Naxxramas, during the fight with Instructor Rasuvius — you mind-control his trainees and force them to kill him.

 - Apollo Justice: Ace Attorney: Phoenix's case in Turnabout Succession involved this.
-Both Zak and Valant Gramarye were ordered by Magcnifici Garamrye to bring a gun to his hospital room and "shoot straight in the forehead."
-Zak passed by shooting the clown doll straight in the forehead.
+Both Zak and Valant Gramarye were ordered by Magnifi Gramarye to come to his hospital room, where they will be provided with a gun, which they will then shoot "one shot, square in the forehead".
+Zak passed the test by shooting a nearby clown doll in the forehead, which was the intended solution.
 Valant lost by not firing at all.

 - The main premise of Monokuma's Deadly Game in the Danganronpa series: Lock a class of high school students in a Closed Circle, where the only way to leave is to kill one of your classmates and get away with it.
 If the other students correctly identify you as the culprit (which is decided by a vote), then you will be given an extravagant, personalized execution as punishment for your crime.
 If they get it wrong, however, you get to "graduate" and go free... while everybody else gets executed in your place.
 Subverted by the fact that every single "graduation" ends up being a trap.
 The first one would result in the "Blackened" being let loose into a Villain World filled with murderous lunatics, the second would result in them potentially being preyed on by the evil AI possessing their victims, and in the third there simply is no outside for them to go to.